trex-paxos/trex-paxos-jvm/README.md

 ### Third: Learning Which Values Are Fixed

-Any value `V` journaled into slow `S` by a mathematician majority of nodes will never change.
+Any value `V` journaled into slot `S` by a mathematician majority of nodes will never change.
 When galloping, the leader first learns that a value is fixed from the response messages of followers.
 It can then send a short `commit(S,N)` message to inform the other nodes.
 This is not covered in the original papers but is a standard optimisation known as a Paxos "phase 3" message.
 We do not need to send it in a separate network packet.
 It can piggyback at the front of the network packet of the next outbound `accept` message.

 This is why a node must always increment its counter to use a fresh `N` each time it attempts to lead.
 That ensures that the tuple `{S,N}` referenes a unique `V` so that the value does not need to be retransmitted in the learning message.
 If another node never received the corresponding `accept(S,N,V)`, it must request retransmission.
 This implementation uses a `catchup` message to request the retransmission of fixed values.